Proxmox-Cloud/pve_cloud/docs/bootstrap.md

 ## Setup Proxmox host discovery

+The recommended approach for discovering your proxmox hosts from your development machine is [avahi](https://avahi.org/).
+If you encounter limitations in your network setup, you can also defer to the [fallback approach](bootstrap.md#cli-fallback-approach) using `pvcli connect-cluster`.

 We need to make the proxmox cluster discoverable, for that run `apt install avahi-daemon` on one proxmox host of your choice.